|Julian's Platter of Sliced Beef Tenderloin|

 |Julian's Peppercorn Crusted Beef Tenderloin|

 The most important matter to consider here is to avoid over-cooking.
-Even people that say they prefer beef more well done will appreciate the tenderloin cooked only to a medium-rare temperature of about 120-130F degrees.
-Anything more will ruin the dinner.
+Even people that say they prefer beef more well done will appreciate the tenderloin cooked only to a medium-rare temperature of about 125-135F degrees.
+With a thinner cut as I'm doing here, anything more will ruin the dinner.

 1/4 cup Dijon muster